Franz Neumann (political scientist): Labor law and social democracy

 Neumann was active from 1925 to 1927 as law clerk and assistant of Hugo Sinzheimer, the foremost reformist labor law theorist, who also engaged him as a teacher at the trade union academy affiliated with the University of Frankfurt.
 Throughout the Weimar years, Neumann's political commitment was to the labor wing of the Social Democratic Party.
 From 1928 to 1933 he worked in Berlin in partnership with Ernst Fraenkel as an attorney specializing in labor law, representing trade unions and publishing briefs and articles, and a technical book in this innovative field.
 In 1932–33 he became lead attorney for the Social Democratic Party and published a brief, itself suppressed by the Nazis, against the suppression of the principal Social Democratic newspaper.

 In the weeks after the assumption of power by the National Socialists, Neumann was warned of his imminent arrest and he fled to England.
 There he studied under Harold Laski at the London School of Economics, and with the former Frankfurt sociology professor, Karl Mannheim.
 He earned a second doctorate with a study of the rise and fall of the historical epoch of the rule of law.
 On Laski's recommendation, Neumann was employed by the Frankfurt Institute of Social Research (in exile at Columbia University in New York City after some years in Geneva and Paris) in 1936, initially as administrator and legal advisor, and later as research associate, although he was never as well established in the group led by the Director, Max Horkheimer, as Friedrich Pollock and Theodor Adorno.
 He participated in the Institute's debates about national socialism in the New York years.
-His well-known study of the Nazi regime, however, was written without the scrutiny of the Institute's review procedures.
-Neumann played an important part in helping the Institute to secure the backing of the American Jewish Committee for its well-known study of anti-Semitism.
+By the time the 2nd edition of Behemoth was published in 1944 he rejected the idea that the Nazis were merely using Jews as scapegoats for the ills of German society.
+Instead what he called a "spearhead theory" arguing that Nazi antisemitism was a test run leading towards the goal of replacing democratic norms with a totalitarian government.
+This well-known study of the Nazi regime, however, was written without the scrutiny of the Institute's review procedures.
+Neumann played an important part in helping the Institute to secure the backing of the American Jewish Committee for its well-known study of antisemitism.